fisadev/zombsole/README.rst

 and decide what to do next.
 The method receives ``things``, which is a dictionary of all the things present in the world (the game world, that is.
 I can't know all the things in the real world, because it's too much time-consuming).
-In this dictionary, the keys are the positions, and the values are the things in the positions.
+In this dictionary, the keys are the positions, and the values are the things in those positions.

 Example of ``things`` you can receive: